salsita/salsa-ng-loading-mask/README.md

 <script type="text/javascript" src="bower_components/salsa-ng-loading-mask/dist/loadingMask.min.js"></script>
 ```

-There is an example folder with usage of the component.
+There is an example folder with usage of the module.
 It is possible to run ```index.html``` file inside your browser without
 need of any server.

-Add salsaNgLoadingMask module to your dependencies application dependencies.
+Add salsaNgLoadingMask module to your application dependencies.
 Then use config param ```loadingMask: true``` to
 any of your $http requests.
 Append a div to your page using directive ```salsa-loading-mask```

 ```javascript